Akiki Nyabongo: Early life and education

-Akiki Nyabongo was son of the late Kyembambe III, Omukama (King) of the Tooro Kingdom in Western Uganda.
+Akiki Nyabongo was a son of Kyembambe III, Omukama (King) of the Tooro Kingdom in Western Uganda.
 He was born in the Ugandan city of Fort Portal in 1907.
 The young prince completed his secondary education at King's College in Budo, East Africa.
 He pursued higher education at Howard University (BA) and Yale.
 He attended Harvard University for his master's degree and a PhD in anthropology at the Queen's College, The University of Oxford.
 In 1937, the Rhodes Trust started supporting his studies due to his high academic performance there.
 Nyabongo graduated in 1939 from Oxford with the thesis The Religious Practices and Beliefs of Ugandans.
 This study comprehensively analyzed Ugandan religion, beliefs, and oral traditions.
 It was praised as an example of 'autoethnography' with a highly non-replaceable academic value.

 Career

 After completing his doctorate, contrary to the British colonial government's will to have him return to Uganda, he moved to live in Brooklyn, New York City, in 1940.
 Across the 1940s, he was a professor at the University of Alabama and later at North Carolina A&T University.

 In 1957, he returned to Uganda to help negotiate independence from Britain.
 In 1959, Nyabongo fled Uganda out of security concerns.
 He began work as a professor of sociology and culture at the University of Leiden in the Hague, Netherlands.
 Before 1962, he worked on the constitution committee for Ugandan independence.
 Later, Nyabongo ran as an independent for a parliamentary position in Tooro South, a constituency near his hometown Fort Portal and lost.
 Nyabongo spent the rest of his career in Uganda, chairing the Ugandan government's Town and Country Planning Committee until he died in 1975.